TariqAHassan/BioVida/README.md

 ## Contributing

 Contributions are always welcome.
-For more information, see the [contributing] information for a somewhat protracted outline of current problems.
+For more information, see the [contributing] information for an outline of current problems.

 ## Resources